 Friends Of The 60's/Alton Black Alumni Association Gives Back To Boys & Girls Club

-ALTON - FOS/ABAA President, James Killion, recently presented a check to Al Womack, Executive Director of the Boys & Girls Club of Alton.
-Killion said this demonstration of support will hopefully enable the Boys & Girls Club to prepare young people for productive life experiences.
+ALTON - FOS/ABAA President, James Killion, presented a check recently to Al Womack, Executive Director of the Boys & Girls Club of Alton.
+This demonstration of support will hopefully enable the Boys & Girls Club to prepare young people for productive life experiences.
+Womack indicated that the donation would be used to help purchase PPE “Safety” equipment for the kids in preparation for their re-opening.

 Get The Latest News!